Quick order form

 The tomatillo (Physalis philadelphica and Physalis ixocarpa), also known as the Mexican husk tomato, is a plant of the nightshade family bearing small, spherical and green or green-purple fruit of the same name.
 Tomatillos originated in Mexico and were cultivated in the pre-Columbian era.
 A staple of Mexican cuisine, they are eaten raw and cooked in a variety of dishes, particularly salsa verde.

-Toma Verde Tomatillo, Little Tomato, Mexican, Green Salsa
+Toma Verde Tomatillo, Little Tomato Seeds, Mexican, Green Salsa

 Verde is an early variety with tart flavor when young, becoming sweeter as it ripens.
 Harvest in 85 days.
 Tomatillo Verde produces large juicy fruits that weigh 3-4 oz.
 Determinate plants grow 24" tall.
 Grow two plants to ensure fruit set because two or more tomatillo plants are required for the plants to blossom.